IUSCA/bioloop/ui/docs/util_components.md

 ### Slots
 - `#filtered={ item }`.
 Named slot (filtered) with props ({item}) to render a custom search result.
 This slot is displayed as a selectable option of the AutoComplete.

+### Notes
+- AutoComplete only handles passing the selected value to an external component, not showing selected values.
+- Despite being configured to not show selected values, AutoComplete's `<va-select />` still uses the `textBy` prop to set its value internally upon selection.
+  - The `textBy` prop defaults to `name`, but may need to be provided differently, depending on your `data`.
+For customizing `textBy`, see [Vuestic's <va-select />](https://ui.vuestic.dev/ui-elements/select#props).

 ## Maybe